-In April 2021, you reaffirmed your engagement to support developing jurisdictions in strengthening the capacity to build sustainable tax revenue bases.
+At the Riyadh Summit in November 21, 2020, you reaffirmed your engagement to support developing jurisdictions in strengthening the capacity to build sustainable tax revenue bases.
 The COVID-19 pandemic has had a huge impact on the health of both people and economies, with developing countries hit the hardest.
 For developing countries with limited fiscal space and heavy debt burdens, balancing the need to provide income support and collect revenue to finance spending has been extremely challenging.